-From Willie to Ronnie Milsap, rain has made its way into country music in many ways.
-Some of our favorite country songs use the weather pattern to convey sadness, struggle and even rain as a symbol for a romantic partner.
-Here are our picks for the top 20 country songs about rain.
+From Willie to Ronnie Milsap, raindrops have made their way into country music in many ways.
+Some of our favorite country songs use the rhythm of the rain to convey a break-up or be a symbol for a romantic partner.

 Written by Billy Montana and Helen Darling, "Bring on the Rain" was the fourth single from Jo Dee Messina's album Burn.
 The track celebrates determination and perseverance with the lyric "tomorrow's another day and I'm thirsty anyway, so bring on the rain."
 Featuring background vocals from Tim McGraw, the song went to No. 1 in 2002.